sharetribe/flex-docs/src/docs/ftw-configuration/how-to-set-up-currency-in-ftw/index.md

 If you need to calculate the price on client app side use [Decimal.js](https://github.com/MikeMcl/decimal.js/) library.
-Currently, there are two places in FTW where prices are calculated:
+Currently, there are two places in the template where prices are calculated:

 - [server/api-util/lineItemHelpers.js](https://github.com/sharetribe/ftw-x/blob/master/server/api-util/lineItemHelpers.js)